-Just like any other municipality, Zaanstad works on renewing and optimizing its urban environment on a day to day basis.
-Citizens can contribute to this process by taking part in public consultation meetings, involving Powerpoint presentations, fact sheets and flipcharts.
-That approach, however, doesn’t bring development plans to life and fails to let people experience what policymakers are trying to add to the greater good.
-Never mind letting them know in what way they could possibly contribute to the process.
+Just like any other local council, Zaanstad works on renewing and optimizing its urban environment on a day-to-day basis.
+Residents can contribute to this process by taking part in regular public consultation meetings, where fact sheets are handed out and a project manager scribbles a few things on a flipchart.
+That approach, however, doesn’t bring plans to life and fails to show people how policy works, exactly.
+Never mind letting them know how they might contribute.
 The unintentional result tends to be a laborious development and planning process in which citizens mainly bring up objections rather than raising new ideas and exploring possibilities.
-“There’s definitely room for improvement here”, the municipality thought.
+“There’s definitely room for improvement here,” the council thought.
 But how?

 Lose the cardboard models

-The city of Zaanstad works on urban improvement on a day to day basis and likes to have its citizens participate in the process.
+The city of Zaanstad works on urban improvement on a day-to-day basis and likes to have its citizens participate in the process.
 However, spending an evening together in a local community house will not be sufficient to do this on a wide scale.
-That’s why the municipality is currently considering visualizing their urban scenarios in Virtual reality.
+That’s why the council is currently considering visualizing their urban scenarios in Virtual Reality.